Dense Embeddings Preserving the Semantic Relationships in WordNet: Introduction

-Hence, we first design the hypernym intersection similarity (HIS) as the desired measurement, by which the ``commonness" and ``differences" between two noun or verb synsets are measured according to the intersection situation of their hypernym sets.
-Using HIS as labels, we train the synset embeddings with a novel operation other than the inner product, which preserves the HIS measurement (and hence the hypernym-hyponym tree) in the synset embeddings.
-This training method makes our embedding vector looks like a ``spectrum of senses".
-So, we call it the sense spectrum.
-After training, the same operation is used to measure the hypernym-hyponym tree structure preserved by sense spectra.
+We first create a new similarity measurement called the Hypernym Intersection Similarity (HIS), by which the ``commonness" and ``differences" between two noun or verb synsets are measured according to the intersection situation of their hypernym sets.
+Then, using HIS as labels, we train our embedding vectors with a novel operation other than the inner product, which makes our embedding vectors look like a ``spectrum of senses."
+So, we call it the Sense Spectrum.

 In the next section, we shall discuss the related work on creating embeddings for WordNet synsets.
 Then in Section 3, we shall introduce the architectures of our model.
 In Section 4, we will describe our implementations and provide experimental results.
 Then in Section 5, we will provide further discussions on our model.
 Finally,we will conclude the paper with a brief summary in Section 6.